arafatm/edu_udacity_scalable_microservices_with_kubernetes/README.md

 <details>
 <summary>
-Commands to run on the VM Instance
+We can run multiple versions and instances of the same app in a container
 </summary>
 <p>
 ```
   # Run the first instance

 sudo docker run -d nginx:1.10.0

   # Check if it's up

 sudo docker ps

   # Run a different version of nginx

 sudo docker run -d nginx:1.9.3

   # Run another version of nginx

 sudo docker run -d nginx:1.10.0

   # Check how many instances are running

 sudo docker ps
 sudo ps aux | grep nginx